FAQ

 We provide one-on-one consultation to ensure the highest quality service in the water testing industry.

-But regular testing — using methods approved by the EPA — helps mitigate your legal exposure in court, as well.
-Cases like the lawsuits pending (for almost a decade, now) again Children’s Dental Group in Anaheim, CA may end up settling for damages in the $100 million range.
-Compared with all the risks, the cost of regular, effective waterline testing is well worth it.
+Regular testing, using methods approved by the EPA, also helps mitigate your legal exposure in court.
+The lawsuits pending for almost a decade now against Children’s Dental Group in Anaheim, CA, may end up settling for damages in the $100 million range.
+Compared with that risk, the cost of regular, effective waterline testing is well worth it.
+The ADA statement on dental unit waterlines is clear: the CDC recommends that dental unit waterlines used in non-surgical procedures measure less than or equal to 500 colony-forming units of heterotrophic bacteria per 1 mL of water — the same standard the EPA sets for drinking water.

 R2A Agar Test